OutWooods/vue_prioritisation/Tasks.md

 -[ ] You can mark a task as done (you log when it is done)

+Change to absolute positioning for it to work

 Future validations jobs
 -[ ] Nothing that is incomplete can have identical X and Y values (as a pair.)